Transfer Application Tips

 - Research experiences can be presented as an entry on the Common Application listing or on a résumé.
 Should you want to include more information you can submit a short (100 word) overview of your research topic with a focus on the most significant aspect of it as a learning experience, why it matters, and/or how you were supported in this work.
 Research abstracts are not helpful.

 Letters of recommendation help the Admissions Committee understand your maturity, self-motivation, initiative, character, and role in the classroom and community.

-DO: Ask a science or math faculty member to submit a letter on your behalf if you apply to a natural science based major.
+- Ask a science or math professor to submit a letter on your behalf if you apply to one of our natural science-based majors.

 - Limit submissions to the number of letters required in the application instructions.

 - Use your best manners to request a letter of recommendation and to thank the letter writer afterwards.

 - Inform us if you have impending deadlines by which you hope to have an admissions decision.
 Transfer decisions are made on a rolling basis.
 Delays in midterm grades or other information will delay a decision.
 We sometimes need final grades for the current semester's classes.